Poland 1939

 A New York Times Book Review Editor’s Choice of the Week

-A "chilling" and "expertly" written history of the 1939 September Campaign and the onset of World War II (Times of London).
+A gripping history of the Nazi invasion of Poland, the true onset of World War II

 In Poland 1939, Roger Moorhouse reexamines the least understood campaign of World War II, using original archival sources to provide a harrowing and very human account of the events that set the bloody tone for the conflict to come.